ohmjs/ohm/doc/syntax-reference.md

 }
 ```

 This means that the rule "Expr" matches an AddExpr, which matches the string "1 + 1".
 This grammar will succeed in matching the exact same set of inputs as the previous grammar, but produce a different parse tree.
-Note that Ohm grammars do not specify which rule to begin parsing on (that's specified by the programmer when they use the grammar) but by convention, the first rule in the grammar is the starting rule.

 ## Parsing Expressions

 A rule body must be a valid _parsing expression_.
-We've shown two of the simplest kinds of parsing expressions above: a string literal, and a rule application.
+We've already seen two of the simplest kinds of parsing expressions: a string literal, and a rule application.
 Here is a full list of the different kinds of parsing expressions supported by Ohm:

 ### String Literal